-We recently had the chance to sit down with Alysia Pinter, a real estate professional with Berkshire Hathaway HomeServices Baja Real Estate based in La Ventana.
-Though new to the real estate industry, Alicia brings over a decade of firsthand experience living in and exploring the East Cape.
+We recently had the chance to sit down with Nikky Avatara, Associate Broker with Berkshire Hathaway HomeServices Baja Real Estate, based in La Ventana.
+Originally from Montana, Nikky has spent years exploring Baja California Sur, ultimately putting down roots in La Ventana, where she now lives and works full-time.
 In this conversation, she shares what drew her to the region, how the lifestyle continues to evolve, and why more people are choosing to build a life or invest in a property in this unique corner of Baja.
 Read on and get the local point of view.

 How a Chance Trip Led to a Life in La Ventana